 Swim 101 by Anthony Mulholland

-Practice The Distance: Whichever race you’re doing – be it the Super Sprint or Tri-a-Tri – make sure that you’re capable of swimming that distance comfortably beforehand.
+Practice The Distance: Whichever race you’re doing – be it the Sprint or Olympic – make sure that you’re capable of swimming that distance comfortably beforehand.
 As part of your training plan try a timed 600m continuous swim every 4 to 6 weeks.
 This will not only build your swim fitness but will also give you confidence that you can get out of the water fresh and ready to tackle the bike and run!